Business Idea small tweaks might be what you need if you are not moving forward with your plans as quickly or as easily as you would like to be.

 You don't have to be hairdresser to have a hairdressing business, nor fly a plane to own an airline.

-You just have the create your business your way
+You just have the create your business idea small steps in your own way

 How could you use these stories to think differently about your business, and come up with your own business idea small tweaks for yourself?